14 weeks: January 9 – April 21

 - Purchase Order (PO) instructions can be found at the bottom of this page

 - $25 deposit required to hold spot.
-Deposit will be refunded when PO arrives, subject to our refund policy.
+The deposit will be refunded when PO arrives, subject to our refund policy.

 What is the workload for this class?